stefanvermaas/zepto-for-rails/README.md

 # zepto-rails
 Zepto for the Rails asset pipeline.
-This gem provides Zepto 1.1.2
+This gem provides Zepto 1.1.2.
+Based upon the wonderful gem: [zepto-rails](https://github.com/packetman/zepto-rails), which is not maintained anymore.

+All credits for [https://github.com/packetman](packetman) for creating this gem in the first place.

 ## Installation
-Add zepto_rails to the Gemfile.
+Add zepto-for-rails to the Gemfile.

 ```
-gem 'zepto_rails'
+gem 'zepto-for-rails'
 ```

 And run `bundle install`.
 Then add this lines to your `app/assets/javascripts/application.js`: